cfoltran/cv/README.md

 2 days that led us to the creation of a [platform](https://github.com/owalid/Collabathon_2019) interpreting climate data.

 **HEC design thinking:**<br>
 1 month of reflection around the issue of sustainable development.
-We created a platform to recycle textile waste.
+We created a platform to recycle textile wastes.
 Our solution allows to connect directly companies ERP in order to access to the unsold goods.
 This are made available to designers or recycling factories.
 This platform will allow us to obtain the first place allowing us to be incubated at Station F for 1 year.

 ## ✅ Google Kubernetes certifications